dch/glazier/README.md

         mkdir c:\cygwin\opt\local\pgm
         junction c:\cygwin\opt\local\pgm\wxWidgets-2.8.11 c:\relax\wxMSW-2.8.11

+* A number of manual changes are required to get WxWidgets to build cleanly.
+    These can be done manually or simply apply the overlay from [wxoverlay]
 * Using a suitable editor (vi in the cygwin suite, or install [notepadplus_bits] for windows users) and
 * Edit `c:\relax\wxMSW-2.8.11\include\wx\msw\setup.h` to enable